Lockheed Martin F-35 Lightning II: Upgrades and further development

-In 2023, the GAO raised concerns in two reports that the estimated cost of the Block 4 upgrade has increased from $10.6 billion to $16.5 billion and completion of the upgrade is delayed from 2026 to 2029 the earliest.
+In 2023, the GAO raised concerns in two reports that the estimated cost of the Block 4 upgrade has increased from $10.6 billion to $16.5 billion and completion of the upgrade is delayed from 2026 to 2029 at the earliest.
 In September 2025, it was announced that the Block 4 upgrade would be truncated and delayed due to technological uncertainties and engine upgrade delays, among other reasons.
 Critical changes that do not require an upgraded engine will remain in Block 4 and be ready by 2031 at the earliest.
-Upgrades that where originally planned for Block 4, but require the upgraded engine, or lack technological maturity, will be deffered to currently undefined efforts expected in the mid 2030s.
+Upgrades that were originally planned for Block 4, but require the upgraded engine, or lack technological maturity, will be deferred to currently undefined efforts expected in the mid-2030s.
 Block 4 was originally intended to be completed in 2026.

 Defense contractors have offered upgrades to the F-35 outside of official program contracts.
 In 2013, Northrop Grumman disclosed its development of a directional infrared countermeasures suite, named Threat Nullification Defensive Resource (ThNDR).
-The countermeasure system would share the same space as the Distributed Aperture System (DAS) sensors and acts as a laser missile jammer to protect against infrared-homing missiles.
+The countermeasure system would share the same space as the Distributed Aperture System (DAS) sensors and act as a laser missile jammer to protect against infrared-homing missiles.

+The F-35 is consistently one of the most expensive weapons systems in the US military budget.
+It was the second-most expensive system funded in the 2025 budget, at $13.3 billion, behind the Virginia-class submarine at $13.9 billion.
+It was also the most expensive system in the 2026 budget request, at $13.1 billion.

 Israel operates a unique subvariant of the F-35A, designated the F-35I, that is designed to better interface with and incorporate Israeli equipment and weapons.
 The Israeli Air Force also has their own F-35I test aircraft that provides more access to the core avionics to include their own equipment.

+In June 2026, the US GAO released the report "F-35 Sustainment: Actions Needed to Ensure Updated Strategy Improves Persistent Readiness Challenges".
+The report found that F-35 fleet readiness had continued to decline despite years of investment.
+Fleetwide Full Mission Capable rates fell from 38 percent in fiscal year 2021 to approximately 25 percent in fiscal year 2025, while Mission Capable rates declined from 67 percent to 44 percent over the same period.
+The GAO identified spare parts shortages, insufficient maintenance and depot capacity, engine sustainment issues, and supply chain problems as the main contributing factors.
+It noted that the Department of Defense launched a $13.7 billion sustainment strategy in 2025 intended to improve readiness through 2030, but warned that the plan faces significant implementation risks and its long-term effectiveness remains uncertain.